-SHEK Lai Him, Abraham (石禮謙) G.B.S., S.B.S., J.P., aged 75, was appointed as an independent non-executive Director in December 2006 and is currently a member of the Audit Committee, the Remuneration Committee and the Environmental, Social and Governance Committee of the Company.
+SHEK Lai Him, Abraham (石禮謙) G.B.S., S.B.S., J.P., aged 76, was appointed as an independent non-executive Director in December 2006 and is currently a member of the Audit Committee, the Remuneration Committee and the Environmental, Social and Governance Committee of the Company.
 Mr. SHEK graduated from the University of Sydney and holds a bachelor of Arts degree and a diploma in Education.
 Mr. SHEK was appointed as a Justice of the Peace in 1995 and was awarded the Silver Bauhinia Star and the Gold Bauhinia Star by the Government of the HKSAR in 2007 and 2013 respectively.
 Mr. SHEK is a member of the HKSAR Legislative Council representing the Real Estate and Construction Functional Constituency, an honorary member of the court of Hong Kong University of Science and Technology, a member of Court and Council of University of Hong Kong and a member of the Advisory Committee on Corruption of the Independent Commission Against Corruption.
-Mr. SHEK currently holds directorship in a number of listed companies on the Main Board of the Hong Kong Stock Exchange: (i) the honorary chairman and independent non-executive director of Chuang's China Investments Limited; (ii) the vice chairman and an independent non-executive director of ITC Properties Group Limited; and (iii) an independent non-executive director of Far East Consortium International Limited, Lifestyle International Holdings Limited, NWS Holdings Limited, SJM Holdings Limited, Paliburg Holdings Limited, Lai Fung Holdings Limited, Chuang's Consortium International Limited, China Resources Cement Holdings Limited, Cosmopolitan International Holdings Limited, Everbright Grand China Assets Limited, CSI Properties Limited, Eagle Asset Management (CP) Limited (the manager of Champion Real Estate Investment Trust) and Regal Portfolio Management Limited (the manager of Regal Real Estate Investment Trust) respectively.
-Mr. SHEK is an independent non-executive director of Landing International Development Limited with effect from August 14, 2020, of Hao Tian International Construction Investment Group Limited with effect from October 15, 2020, and has been appointed as the vice chairman and re-designated from independent non-executive director to executive director of Goldin Financial Holdings Limited with effect from March 1, 2021, all of which are companies listed on the Main Board of the Hong Kong Stock Exchange.
-Mr. SHEK was (i) the chairman of Chuang's China Investments Limited (retired on April 29, 2019); and (ii) an independent non-executive director of Midas International Holdings Limited (resigned on January 26, 2018), of MTR Corporation Limited (retired on 22 May 2019), and of Hop Hing Group Holdings Limited (retired on June 2, 2020), all of which are companies listed on the Main Board of the Hong Kong Stock Exchange, respectively.
+Mr. SHEK currently holds directorship in a number of listed companies on the Main Board of the Hong Kong Stock Exchange: (i) the honorary chairman and independent non-executive director of Chuang's China Investments Limited; (ii) the vice chairman and an independent non-executive director of ITC Properties Group Limited; and (iii) an independent non-executive director of Far East Consortium International Limited, Lifestyle International Holdings Limited, NWS Holdings Limited, Paliburg Holdings Limited, Lai Fung Holdings Limited, Chuang's Consortium International Limited, China Resources Cement Holdings Limited, Cosmopolitan International Holdings Limited, Everbright Grand China Assets Limited, CSI Properties Limited, Eagle Asset Management (CP) Limited (the manager of Champion Real Estate Investment Trust) and Regal Portfolio Management Limited (the manager of Regal Real Estate Investment Trust) respectively.
+Mr. SHEK is an independent non-executive director of Landing International Development Limited with effect from August 14, 2020, of Hao Tian International Construction Investment Group Limited with effect from October 15, 2020, and has been appointed as the vice chairman and re-designated from independent nonexecutive director to executive director of Goldin Financial Holdings Limited with effect from March 1, 2021, and has been appointed as an advisor of SJM Holdings Limited with effect from May 28, 2021, all of which are companies listed on the Main Board of the Hong Kong Stock Exchange.
+Mr. SHEK was (i) the chairman of Chuang's China Investments Limited (retired on April 29, 2019); and (ii) an independent non-executive director of Midas International Holdings Limited (resigned on January 26, 2018), of MTR Corporation Limited (retired on 22 May 2019), of Hop Hing Group Holdings Limited (retired on June 2, 2020), and of SJM Holdings Limited (retired on May 28, 2021), all of which are companies listed on the Main Board of the Hong Kong Stock Exchange, respectively.